John Duncan Lawrence "Jack" McINTOSH

 This shy bibliographer from the University of British Columbia (UBC) was a brilliant and generous scholar that many of us will miss.
 He was a friendly soul who wished the best for each of us regardless of our religion, politics, or education.

 Jack and I exchanged historic materials on the Doukhobors, Lev N. Tolstoy, and peace-making since the 1960s.
 He gifted me a copy of his Expanded Bibliography on the Doukhobors that he hoped to get published, but never did.
 The Bibliography served me well.
-Whenever I needed some important source, he was able to provide me a photocopy, or email a file.
+Whenever I needed some important source, he always mailed me a photocopy, and later emailed a file.

 In the early 1990s Jack was our guest during a Learned Societies conference here.
 He soon was in our basement looking over my history collection, and I recall how elated he was to find material for his current study.